A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Bijoux Indiscrets Faux Leather Chest Harness official product picture featuring a model wearing the harness under a blazer

-In terms of sizing, I’m coming back to my consistent complaint about size inclusiveness.
+In terms of sizing, I’m coming back to my consistent complaint about size inclusiveness again.
 The MAZE Cross Cleavage Harness fits waist sizes from 60cm (23.62″) up to 94cm (37″.)
 With the black harness only, you’ll get an extra extender that can add up to 25cm (9.84″) extra.
 I’d love to see these pieces made available in a wider range of sizes.
-I’d also love to see the brown styles come with extenders, too!
+I’d also love to see the brown version come with extenders, too.

 Model wearing the Bijoux Indiscrets Multiway Harness